bmagalhaes/ECO395M-HW2/HW2.md

 radiologists considering several risk factors.

-First, we analyzed the raw data to verify whether each radiologist has a different recall rate or not, and compare precision and error rates.
-We can observe that, even though radiologist89 has a higher probability of recalling patients, his Type II error rate (not recalling patients that actually have cancer) doesn't substantially differ from radiologist95 and radiologist34, who have the lowest recall rates.
+First, we analyzed the raw data to verify whether each radiologist has a different recall rate (A.recallrate) or not, and compare precision (B.cancerrate) and false negatice (C.false\_negative) rates.
+We can observe that, even though radiologist89 has a higher probability of recalling patients, his false negative error rate (not recalling patients that actually have cancer) doesn't substantially differ from radiologist95 and radiologist34, who have the lowest recall rates.

 ![](HW2_files/figure-markdown_strict/2.2.1-1.png)